PeepalFarm/peepalfarm.github.io/markdown/HowtoDoDailies.md

 * Using feathery broom and dust pan (located behind kitchen) sweep dirt into piles
 * Try to sweep slowly to not kick up too much dust
 * Pick all leaves and add to mulch piles
-* Pick any remaining dirt in a dust pan and add to dust bucket
+* Pick any remaining dirt in a dust pan and add to compost bucket
 * Collect any dog hair from the planters and put in hole
 * Clean off hair and debris from the side of the porch (especially by the kitchen)